 Learn how to calculate a bank's efficiency ratio and what that means for your bank's financial strength.

 An efficiency ratio is a calculation that illustrates a bank’s profitability.

-Where to obtain the numbers: You can find the information needed to perform the calculation on a bank's income statement, and we’ll break down those details below.
-Calculating a bank’s efficiency ratio can be as easy as copying over the numbers, but it’s best to understand what’s behind the numbers you use.
+You can find the information needed to calculate a bank's efficiency ratio on its income statement.
+Calculating a bank’s efficiency ratio can be as easy as copying over the numbers, but the resulting ratio will mean more when you understand what’s behind the numbers you use.

 Banks pay a variety of operating expenses, and it’s crucial that those costs of doing business return a profit.
-Clearly, banks pay interest on savings accounts and certificates of deposit (CDs), but you can account for those interest costs by using net interest income in your equation.
 Noninterest expenses include operational costs like:

-- Personnel expenses: Salary, benefits, and recruiting for staff at all levels
+- Personnel: Salary, benefits, and recruiting for staff at all levels

 - Real estate: Rent, construction, and more